hmrc/digital-engagement-platform-partials/README.md

 a button or a link.

 ### Proactive chatskin
-Is where no action is required for a user to take action to trigger a webchat or Virtual Assistant
+Is where no action is required for a user to take action to trigger a Webchat or Virtual Assistant.

 ### Popup chatskin
 A chatskin that is generally used in other MDTP services.
 A Popup skin sits in the bottom right of a page and does not